ontodev/howl/README.md

 - line-based format for stream processing
 - JSON format for parse information, for language agnostic tooling

-HOWL is designed to be simple and predictable.
-The most common mistakes will probably be using a label that has not been defined, or using the wrong separator.

-- `: ` for text, numbers, dates, and other literal values
-- `:> ` for links
-- `:>> ` for complex expressions, i.e. things that link to things

 There are plans for tools that will: